hyv3m1nd/seeg_cranial_medical_image_antenna_finder/README.md

 To **Wael Asaad**, M.D., for explaining the problem, SEEG procedure, and related analyses and for vetting our solution,
 To many **medical students** and **residents** who identified the cases we prototyped with.

 This code was written in 2021.
-It has been put in practice on a weekly basis.
+It has been put in practice on a monthly basis.